Recurrences reveal shared causal drivers of complex time series

-In order to understand how changes in method accuracy depend on structural properties of the underlying recurrence graph, for each condition we measure the order parameter $T_{LCC} / T \in [0, 1]$, where $T$ is the total number of nodes and $T_{LCC}$ is the number of nodes comprising the largest connected component.
+In order to understand how changes in method accuracy depend on structural properties of the underlying recurrence graph, for each condition we measure the scaled largest connected component $T_{LCC} / T \in [0, 1]$, where $T$ is the total number of timepoints and $T_{LCC}$ is the number of nodes comprising the largest connected component of $A$.
 This order parameter detects percolation in finite-size undirected networks \cite{hebert2019smeared}, and in our system it reveals a first-order phase transition preceding an increase in accuracy when any of the three control parameters is varied.
 Intuitively, a highly-connected time series network contains many equivalent paths between two nodes, producing ambiguity regarding the correct assignment of recurrence events to driver states.
 This degeneracy below the percolation transition produces an underdetermined reconstruction, which becomes determined as the amount or quality of response datasets increases.
 Considering a diffusion process on the recurrence graph, increasing any of the three control parameters increases the duration of transients that reveal almost-invariant structure.
 The percolation transition therefore indicates the onset of weak ergodicity breaking, in which the dynamics transition from having a short mixing time to a much longer time dominated by gradual leakage between highly-connected groups of nodes sharing the same driver state.

-Our observations mirror recent results reporting equivalency between the fitting accuracy of deep artificial neural networks and the jamming transition \cite{geiger2019jamming}.
-By decreasing the ratio of data to model size, a deep neural network passes from underfitting to overfitting regimes mirroring a dilute-to-jammed transition.
-In our system, increasing training data size or effective size (by decreasing noise or increasing coupling) increases final accuracy by making the time series adjacency graph more dilute---thereby ensuring that well-defined distinctions emerge among different driver states.
-Our observation that high-period driver states initially appear as low-period states at the onset of the percolation transition is reminiscent of transformations of dynamical systems under the action of a renormalization operator \cite{feigenbaum1979universal}.
+Our observations mirror recent results reporting equivalency between the fitting accuracy of artificial neural networks and the jamming transition \cite{geiger2019jamming}.
+By decreasing the ratio of data to model size, a neural network passes from underfitting to overfitting regimes mirroring a dilute-to-jammed transition.
+In our system, increasing training data size or effective size (by decreasing noise or increasing coupling) increases final accuracy by making the time series adjacency graph more dilute, and thus ensuring that distinctions emerge among different driver states.
+High-period driver states initially appear as low-period states at the onset of the percolation transition, an observation reminiscent of renormalization in period-doubling systems \cite{feigenbaum1979universal}.